Myndex/apca-introduction/analysis.md

 No, and for the same reasons this is an incorrect approach as defined above.

 But to add, this analysis is mixing up light (luminance) and lightness, and making spurious comparisons.
+WCAG 2 does not use perceptual lightness at all.
+Period.
+It uses a ratio of luminances.

+APCA uses a difference of percpetual lightnesses that have been adjusted for certain contextual considerations.

+The gap in understanding here is huge.

 ```js